walkaround54/career-coach-tha/README.md

 ![Scenario 1 Architecture Diagram](readme_images/scenario_1_architecture.jpg)

-Scenario 1's Architecture consists of 4 layers:
+**Scenario 1's Architecture consists of 4 layers:**

 1. Raw Data Layer

+- Contains unprocessed Zomato Restaurant Data and Country Excel Data

 2. Preprocessing Layer

+- Contains Preprocessing Module that reads raw data and writes relevant data to csv file

 3. Extraction and Data Manipulation Layer

+- Extraction Module 1, Extraction Module 2 and Analysis Module extract and manipulate preprocessed data

 4. Output Layer

+- Contains files generated from extraction and data manipulation layer

 **Why have a preprocessing module?**
 Upon creating and using the "inspect_json" function (now found in preprocessing_module.py), it is evident that the JSON data structure is messy and difficult to parse.